thomknoe/INFO-5345/Lab 6/README.md

 ### <mark>Fabrication Process</mark>

 <mark> The cubes were made from laser, cut wood panels, and a buyer of frosted white acrylic and diffused clear acrylic.
 This is so that the light would be able to diffuse across the top surface of each cube.
-The main electronics componenents included integrating WS2812B RGB LED for the addressable lights.
+The main electronics componenents included integrating WS2812B RGB LEDs for the addressable lights.
 Each assembly was compact for each cubic enclosure.
 Openings were made for USB and USB-C ports. </mark>

 - <mark> Raspberry Pi 5 Model B/8GB </mark>
 - <mark> WS2812B RGB LED Rings 7 Bits </mark>